montagejs/collections/README.md

 operators can be shimmed, enhancing all of the collections.

-Also, collections supply a `clone` method, but it can only do shallow clones unless you shim `Object.clone`.  `Object.clone` works fine by itself, but can only resolve reference cycles if you either explicitly provide a map for its `memo` argument, or shim `WeakMap`.
+Also, collections supply a `clone` method, but it can only do shallow clones unless you shim `Object.clone` with the `object` module.
+`Object.clone` works fine by itself, but can only resolve reference cycles if you provide a map (WeakMap or Map) as its `memo` argument.

 Another example, every collection provides an `iterate` implementation, but each is only obligated to return an iterator that implements `next`.